River Corridor Land Use, Policy & Advocacy

 Mississippi River Corridor Critical Area

 The Mississippi River Corridor in the metro area was designated a State Critical Area in 1976 by Executive Order.
-For more than 30 years the Critical Area has provided a framework of state law, implemented through local plans and ordinances, to protect the Mississippi River's natural, cultural and scenic qualities, while allowing for appropriate economic development within the corridor boundaries.
+For more than 40 years the Mississippi River Corridor Critical Area (MRCCA) has provided a framework of state law, implemented through local plans and ordinances, to protect the Mississippi River's natural, cultural and scenic qualities, while allowing for appropriate economic development within the corridor boundaries.
+In 1988, the Mississippi National River and Recreation Area - a unit of the National Park Sevice was established with the same boundary as MRCCA.

 In 2009 FMR worked with key legislators and other stakeholders to pass new Critical Area Reform legislation.
 The new law (Minn.
 Statutes §116G.15) directs the Minnesota Department of Natural Resources (DNR) to update the standards and guidelines for the critical area through state rulemaking.

-FMR has been actively participating in the DNR rulemaking process since it began in early 2010.
-Along the way, our staff participated in stakeholder meetings, conducted extensive research and mapping work, submitted numerous comment letters, and organized shared communication with citizens and allied groups.
+FMR was an active participant in the DNR rulemaking process between 2010 and 2016.
+Along the way, our staff, board and advocates participated in stakeholder meetings, conducted extensive research and mapping work, submitted numerous comment letters, and organized shared communication with community members and allied groups.

 Planning for Riverfront Parks, Trails and Sustainable Development

 The river corridor includes numerous opportunities for development, redevelopment and new parks and open spaces.
-When feasible, FMR seeks to get out ahead of the curve and work proactively with riverfront communities to plan for development that respects the rivers essential assets without diminishing economic benefits to the local area.
-This work is accomplished through FMRs leadership and participation in community planning efforts, by providing technical and fundraising assistance, and through our work with local government officials, citizens and other stakeholders to advocate for and assist with the implementation of sustainable riverfront design and development, and new riverfront parks.
+When feasible, FMR seeks to proactively work with riverfront communities to plan for development that respects the rivers essential assets without diminishing economic benefits to the local area.
+This work is accomplished through FMR’s leadership and participation in community planning efforts with local government officials, citizens and other stakeholders to advocate for and assist with the implementation of sustainable and equitable riverfront design and development, as well as new riverfront parks.

 Development Project and Plan Review and Advocacy

-FMR plays a lead role advocating for land use and development that respects the rivers unique qualities, and building capacity among the citizens of the region to become more effective advocates for and stewards of those assets.
-To do this work, we must be attentive to breaking issues that pose a threat to the rivers assets and qualities as well as to situations that offer a unique opportunity to protect and enhance those assets.
+FMR plays a lead role advocating for land use and development that respects the river’s unique qualities, and building capacity among the citizens of the region to become more effective advocates for and stewards of those assets.
+We are attentive to emerging issues that pose a threat to the river’s assets as well as opportunities to protect and enhance them.

-Increasingly, FMR members and other citizens look to us to assist them with their local advocacy work around decisions that affect the health of the river.
-Because of our expertise, partner relationships and focused work at the local level, we are uniquely situated to play a leadership role with citizens and community groups in reacting to river corridor development and parkland proposals, and, whenever possible, to work proactively and collaboratively to forge a new consensus among the many river stakeholders for policies and practices that protect and enhance the rivers resources.
-As issues and projects emerge, we address them through a variety of means, including reviewing and commenting upon proposals, educating and lobbying elected officials and city staff, organizing allied group coalitions, and training citizens to advocate effectively.
+Increasingly, FMR members and others look to us to assist them with their local advocacy work around decisions that affect the health of the river and its surrounding communities.
+Because of our expertise, partner relationships and focused work at the local level, we are uniquely situated to play a leadership role with residents and community groups in reacting to river corridor development and parkland proposals.
+Whenever possible, we work proactively and collaboratively to forge consensus among the many river stakeholders for policies and practices that protect and enhance the river’s resources while securing equitable outcomes for community members.
+As issues and projects emerge, we address them through a variety of means, including reviewing and commenting upon proposals, educating and lobbying elected officials and agency staff, organizing allied group coalitions, and training residents to advocate effectively.
+Our River Guardians program alerts residents to river issues in their community and supports them in raising their voice.